 Datablist lets you choose between different ChatGPT models when translating your CSV data.

-- GPT-4o mini - Default – Still excellent for most translation tasks.
-Very good price/quality ratio.
+- GPT-4o mini - Default model.
+Good price/quality ratio for most translation jobs.

 💡 Tip